-Previously I have worked in equine therapy, primarily with young people but with adults also, and am currently learning to teach meditation and mindfulness as part of my Continuous Professional Development (CPD).
-Within the past year I have found myself volunteering with Frontline19; providing counselling and therapeutic support to frontline workers who have given so much to the community throughout the pandemic.
+Previously I have worked in equine therapy, primarily with young people but with adults also; as part of a peer support project enabling those with lived experiences of mental health difficulties to share their coping strategies, provide support and inspiration for the wider community.
+Within the past few years I have been volunteering with Frontline19; providing counselling and therapeutic support to frontline workers who have given so much to the community throughout the pandemic.